 Information Center: About Black Studies Center

-Black Studies Center brings together essential historical and current material for researching the past, present and future of African-Americans, the wider African Diaspora, and Africa itself.
-It is comprised of several cross-searchable component databases.
+Black Studies Center brings together essential historical and current material for researching the past, present and future of African Americans, the wider African Diaspora, and Africa itself.
+It is comprised of several cross-searchable, component databases, described below.

 Schomburg Studies on the Black Experience

-At the heart of Black Studies Center is Schomburg Studies on the Black Experience.
-This unique database examines interdisciplinary topics on the African experience throughout the Americas via in-depth essays accompanied by detailed timelines along with important research articles, images, film clips and more.
-The essays are contributed by leading academic experts who have surveyed and analyzed the most important existing research literature in their respective fields.
+At the heart of Black Studies Center is Schomburg Studies on the Black Experience, an essential resource created by collaboration between the Schomburg Center for Research in Black Culture and ProQuest.
+Major topics on the African diaspora experience throughout the Americas are examined with in-depth, scholarly essays accompanied by detailed timelines, important full-text research articles, as well as images, film clips, and more.
+The thirty substantial essays were commissioned from leading academic black studies scholars who surveyed and analyzed the most important existing research literature in their respective fields.
+Presented are concise overviews which detail the most up-to-date thought on major topics of origin, culture, identity, art, religion, social justice, and more.
 Also included are reference textbooks Handbook of African American Literature and Encyclopedia of African Literature.

 International Index to Black Periodicals (IIBP)

-The Marshall Index was compiled by Albert P. Marshall, an African-American librarian at the State Teachers College in Winston-Salem, North Carolina and first published as a quarterly magazine, A Guide to Negro Periodical Literature, from 1941 to 1946.
-It was the first index to black serials ever compiled and covers 42 of the leading African-American periodicals between 1940 and 1946.
-The Marshall Index was published in a revised single-volume print edition by ProQuest in 2002, edited by James Danky and Richard Newman, and is now made available online through Black Studies Center.
+Also included as part of the Journals Search is the very first index to black serials: The Marshall Index, compiled by Albert P. Marshall, an African American librarian at the State Teachers College in Winston-Salem, North Carolina and first published as a quarterly magazine, A Guide to Negro Periodical Literature, from 1941 to 1946.
+It covers 42 of the leading African-American periodicals between 1940 and 1946.
+The Marshall Index was published in a revised single-volume print edition by ProQuest in 2002, edited by James Danky and Richard Newman.
+It is now searchable within the journals portion of Black Studies Center.

 The Chicago Defender

-BSC provides the full text backfile, from 1910 to 1975, of the influential black newspaper The Chicago Defender.
-Robert Sengstacke Abbott founded the Defender in May 1905 and by the outbreak of the First World War it had become the most widely-read black newspaper in the country, with more than two thirds of its readership based outside Chicago.
-When Abbott died in 1940, his nephew John Sengstacke became editor and publisher of the Defender, which began publishing on a daily basis in 1956.
+Black Studies Center provides the historical full-text of one of the most influential black newspapers in the United States, The Chicago Defender.
+Coverage is from 1910 to 1975.
+Robert Sengstacke Abbott founded The Defender in May 1905, and by the outbreak of the First World War, it had become the most widely-read black newspaper in the country, with more than two thirds of its readership based outside Chicago.
+When Abbott died in 1940, his nephew John Sengstacke became editor and publisher of The Defender, which began publishing on a daily basis in 1956.
+The first full-text issue presented here is from January 1, 1910, as earlier issues have not been found.
+The newspaper was instrumental in the Great Migration of the early twentieth century, in publicizing the lynchings in the southern states, and in its use of political cartoons to highlight race issues.
+Almost two million full-text records offer a broad and valuable archive for researchers.

 Black Literature Index